davide-colombo/davide-colombo/README.md

 The reason I decide to start working was to be a little more independent and collect experience and for sure I did.

 Along with studies and evening work, I started hitting to the gym four, five, six times a week consistently until early 2020 when the COVID-19 pandemic spread.

+I learned more about biology, about foods and nutrients, how to combine them, how to cook them, and especially about how my body react to them.

+I had the chance over the years to learn more about my body and find the perfect routine for me.

+But most importantly, those years were the key to test my mind under huge amount of stress and pressure.

+Unsurprisingly I learned how to cope with stressful situations.